BIBA

 Motor Excess Insurance

-Easy Gap Excess Insurance - Protect the cost of your Motor Excess Claims
+Easy Gap Motor Excess Insurance - Protect the cost of your Vehicle Excess Claims

-Easy Gap Motor Excess Insurance can protect you against the cost of paying your voluntary and compulsory excess.
+Easy Gap Motor Excess Insurance can protect you against the cost of paying your vehicle insurance company excess.

 Why not click for an instant quote and cover and see how easy and affordable an excess insurance policy can be?

-Why do you need an Easy gap Excess Insurance?
+Why do you need an Easy Gap Excess Insurance Policy?

-We all know that you need motor insurance to be able to use your vehicle on public roads.
-Equally, we all know that motor insurance costs are increasing.
+We all know that you need a motor insurance policy to be able to use your vehicle on public roads.
+Equally, we all know that insurance costs are increasing.
 With this in mind, more and more of us agree to pay higher excesses.

-Your motor insurance company can ask you to pay for two types of excess on motor vehicles.
+Your insurance company can ask you to pay for two types of excess on motor vehicles.

 1. Compulsory excess is an amount your insurance insists you pay for any repair/write-off or claim.